pedromsilvapt/recollect/README.md

  - [ ] Upload page
  - [ ] Integrate with an external Full-Text-Search engine (Elastic Search, SQLite, etc...) for better search results
  - [ ] Transcribe new recordings automatically using WhisperAI command line tool
+ - [ ] Generate and store thumbnails with FFMPEG